hashdeps/citus/ci/README.md

 We do not use comments starting with # in spec files because it creates errors from C preprocessor that expects directives after this character.
-Instead use SQL type comments, i.e:
+Instead use C type comments, i.e:
 ```
+// this is a single line comment

+/*
--- this is a comment
+ * this is a multi line comment
+ */
 ```

 ## `disallow_long_changelog_entries.sh`